BLimmie/eyewire_validator/README.md

 * The segmentation algorithm used to generate the cubes is, although quite robust, still rudimentary as it does not take into account the full range of data that is provided by the Eyewire Dataset.

-* The segmentation algorithm's errors propogate to the players.
+* The segmentation algorithm's errors propagate to the players.
 There are many instances of mergers through the dataset, causing players to mistakenly add additional segments to a trace.
 The default procedure is to remove all segments that contain significant mergers to avoid multiple segments being classified as part of 2 different neurons.

 <p align="center">
   <img src="http://wiki.eyewire.org:88/images/thumb/9/9c/No_borders2.png/800px-No_borders2.png" title="Tracing mergers is the chaotic evil of Eyewire" />